rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/_index.md

 The first node in your cluster should be a Linux host has both the **Control Plane** and **etcd** roles.
 At a minimum, both of these roles must be enabled for this node, and this node must be added to your cluster before you can add Windows hosts.

-We recommend enabling all three roles for this node, so that Linux-only workloads can be run on this node as well as the Linux worker node that we will create next.

 In this section, we fill out a form on the Rancher UI to get a custom command to install the Rancher agent on the Linux master node.
 Then we will copy the command and run it on our Linux master node to register the node in the cluster.

 1. In the **Node Operating System** section, click **Linux**.